 Distributions are presented in the Statement of Comprehensive Income as finance costs attributable to unitholders.
-The amendment of the Scheme's Constitution removes the Responsible Entity's contractual obligation to distribute trust income to unitholders.
+The Scheme's Constitution has no contractual obligation for the Responsible Entity to distribute trust income to unitholders.

 (p) Foreign Currency Transactions

 (i) Functional and presentation currency